Geraldton: World War II

-During World War II Geraldton was the location of No. 4 Service Flying Training School RAAF.
+During World War II, Geraldton was the location of No. 4 Service Flying Training School RAAF.
 This flying school was formed on 10 February 1941 and disbanded in May 1945.

 Climate

-Geraldton has a Mediterranean climate (Csa) with semi-arid (Bsk) influence.
+Geraldton has a Mediterranean climate (Köppen Csa) with semi-arid (BSk) influence.
 Geraldton is very sunny, receiving around 164 clear days annually.
 Summers are long lasting and hot, though with relatively mild nights.
 Winters are short but mild and wet with cool nights.
+Mean sea temperatures in the summer months (measured at 10m) are consistently above 22 °C, often exceeding 24 °C. Surface sea temperatures in summer regularly exceed 26 °C.

 In the winter the temperature is mild with daily highs averaging around 20 °C. Most of the yearly rainfall falls in this period.

 In the summer months, Geraldton averages 32–33 C, with some days over 40 °C. Afternoon sea breezes cool coastal areas and summer temperatures in coastal suburbs of Geraldton (Seacrest, Tarcoola, Geraldton CBD, Beresford, Sunset Beach, Bluff Point and Drummond Cove) are generally cooler than in inland suburbs, such as Strathalbyn, Utakarra, Woorree, Deepdale and Moonyoonooka.
+On 18 February 2024 and 20 January 2025, Geraldton recorded its highest ever temperature of 49.3 °C, breaking the previous record of 47.7 °C set on 9 January 1954.

 Demographics

-In June 2018 the population of Geraldton was 37,648, a decline from the recent peak of 38,792 in 2014.
+As of the 2021 census, the population of the Geraldton urban area was 38,595, and in urban Geraldton:

-According to the 2016 census, in urban Geraldton: